Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Methodology

-where $\alpha$ is a scaling hyperparameter.
-This method has proven effective at shifting model outputs in desired directions with minimal degradation to fluency or relevance.

 We apply CAA to reduce \emph{content effects} by steering activations toward representations associated with content-invariant outputs.
-To this end, $\mu_{+}$ is computed from activations leading to correct formal validity predictions, while $\mu_{-}$ is computed from incorrect predictions affected by content bias.
+To this end, the positive vectors are collected from inputs leading to correct formal validity predictions, while the negative vectors are collected from incorrect predictions affected by content bias.

 \paragraph{Conditional Activation Steering (CAST)} is a steering method designed to enable selective modulation of model behaviors by conditionally applying activation steering based on the input context~\cite{mallen2024cast}.
 Unlike traditional activation steering methods that uniformly apply steering vectors across all inputs, CAST introduces a mechanism to determine, at inference time, whether to apply a steering vector based on the similarity of the current input's activation to predefined condition vectors.